-.com vs .net – Differences Between Domain Extensions
+.com vs .net: What Are the Key Differences Between These Domain Extensions

 A domain name is a part of the URL that people type in the browser bar to access your site.
 It will connect users to a web hosting server that stores the resources of your site.